aiser-team/cabrnet/docs/manuals/cabrnet.md

 - `--model-arch <dir>/model_arch.yml`
 - `--model-state-dict <dir>/model_state.pth`
 - `--dataset <dir>/dataset.yml`

+Finally, similar to `cabrnet train`, the `--sampling-ratio` option allows for a control of the portion of data that is processed.

 ## Generating explanations
 Prototype-based architectures provide both global and local explanations: